Ontario Highway 24

 King's Highway 24, commonly referred to as Highway 24, is a highway in the Canadian province of Ontario that currently begins at Highway 3 in Simcoe, and ends at the southern city limits of Cambridge.
 The south–north route travels through Brantford, as well as the community of Scotland.
 Outside of those communities, Highway 24 travels through a predominantly agricultural area.

 Highway 24 was established in 1927 between Simcoe and Guelph.
 Between 1936 and 1938, it was extended northeast to Collingwood, as well as south from Simcoe to Port Dover.
-Much of the section of highway between Caledon Village and Collingwood followed Hurontario Street, with the section of that historic route from Orangeville and Glen Huron being bypassed.
+Much of the section of highway between Caledon Village and Collingwood followed Hurontario Street (partially as a concurrency with Highway 10), with the section of that historic route from Orangeville and Glen Huron being bypassed.
 Construction of a new route between Simcoe and Brantford took place in the mid-1960s, bypassing the town of Waterford.